canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 ## 1. Reduce the noise

 Our sample test only cares about one object: `IOptions<EmailConfiguration>`.
 All other objects are noise for our test.
 They don't have anything to do with the scenario under test.
+We have to use them to make our test compile.

 **Use builder methods to reduce complex setup scenarios.**